stalexan/weight-logger/docs/wl-admin-init.md

 **_`wl-admin init prod --homepage <HOMEPAGE> [--network <NETWORK>] [--http-host-port <HTTP_HOST_PORT>]`_**

-Initializes a production deployment, with the containers needed to run Weight Logger in production mode.
+Initializes a __production deployment__, with the containers needed to run Weight Logger in production mode.
 An Nginx container hosts a prebuilt version of the React application, and proxies calls to a Python FastAPI container that runs the backend.

 **_`wl-admin init dev --homepage <HOMEPAGE> [--network <NETWORK>] [--http-host-port <HTTP_HOST_PORT>]`_**

-Initializes a development deployment, with the containers needed to run Weight Logger in development mode.
+Initializes a __development deployment__, with the containers needed to run Weight Logger in development mode.
 An Nginx container proxies calls to a Node container that runs the frontend React application, and to a Python FastAPI container that runs the backend.